 While drawing up my notes for this post, I had a vague feeling of déjà vu…and voila, there it was – a tea-and-dessert pairing post here on T Ching from our last holiday season.
 Not a bad annual habit to get into, I finally decided – especially as new gourmet teas become available each year, and our creativity for new sweets continues to grow as well.
 Whereas last year’s post had me in a more “sage” state of mind (working on choosing THE perfect tea for your dessert as a finale to a HEALTHY meal), my figure and culinary lifestyle are both somewhat more forgiving this year…so, I’m going to focus on quantity rather than the single perfect pairing!
 Rob Cooke, my “brainstormer” colleague, was available to work with me on this post, so many thanks are due his way for the finds below.

-Chocolate – almost as broad a category as tea itself, so I have made some broad differentiations here:
+This is almost as broad a category as tea itself, so I have made some broad differentiations here:

 - Milk chocolate/milk chocolate truffles – pair supremely well with Darjeeling, as a contrast in textures.
 The sweet, smooth, and buttery chocolate (imagine ganache) juxtaposed with the bright and “minerally” (Rob’s term) enhances the milk chocolate and brings it to a higher level of sophistication.